NORTH AMERICAN

 AND MESSAGE BOARDS

 **NOTE**: This article is a must-read for anyone who is thinking about owning a Sugar Glider.
 It is the result of hundreds of hours of research conducted on behalf of the North American Sugar Glider Association by licensed private investigators and their agents.
-It was commissioned by NASGA after receiving numerous, ongoing complaints from Veterinarians, animal care professionals, and concerned members regarding misleading and slanderous information routinely posted on numerous internet message boards and chat rooms.
+It was commissioned by NASGA after receiving numerous, ongoing complaints from licensed animal care professionals, Veterinarians, and concerned members regarding misleading and slanderous information routinely posted on numerous internet message boards and chat rooms.

 SUMMARY: